btf-org/flank/README.md

 <img/>

-## Build dashboards and internal tools
+## Build a dashboard from a script

 In the output of your script, you can include: